Sermon Summary: Daniel in the Lions' Den: A Public Faith for God's Glory and the Common Good (Daniel 6)

 Daniel’s Public Faith Served the Public (Daniel 6:6-16)

-Daniel’s public faith didn’t just serve his own interests; it served the common good.
-Even when the other officials, driven by jealousy, manipulated King Darius into passing a law that directly targeted Daniel’s faith, Daniel remained steadfast.
-He continued his daily practice of praying three times a day with his windows open toward Jerusalem, even though he knew the consequences (v.
+Daniel’s public faith wasn’t self-serving; it was for the common good.
+When his opponents manipulated King Darius into passing a law that directly targeted Daniel’s prayers, Daniel remained steadfast.
+He continued his practice of praying three times a day with his windows open toward Jerusalem, fully aware of the consequences (v.
 10).
-His faith wasn’t something he did for show—it was a genuine commitment that he would not abandon, even under threat of death.
+His faith was not for public display—it was an authentic act of worship and intercession.

 Daniel’s Faith Pointed to a Better Way of Life (Daniel 6:17-23)